lancercat/Moose/README.md

 # MOoSE: Multi-Orientation Sharing Experts for Open-set Scene Text Recognition

-This repository is the authors' implementation of the paper
+This repository is the authors' implementation of the paper, and also serves as the first release of the NG framework

 MOoSE: Multi-Orientation Sharing Experts for Open-set Scene Text Recognition.